alephium/www/src/content/blog/2023-01-13_One-year-of-community-contributions-b3142b243e3e/index.md

 description: 'A year ago, Alephium created the community rewards and the grants programs to encourage the involvement of the community in all aspects of…'
 ---

-A year ago, Alephium created the community rewards and the grants programs to encourage the involvement of the community in all aspects of…

----

 ### **One year of community contributions**

 _A_ <a href="https://medium.com/@alephium/introducing-community-rewards-f4638bbf14bf" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/introducing-community-rewards-f4638bbf14bf" target="_blank"><em>year ago</em></a>_, Alephium created the_ <a href="https://github.com/alephium/community" class="markup--anchor markup--p-anchor" data-href="https://github.com/alephium/community" rel="noopener" target="_blank"><em>community rewards</em></a> _and the_ <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" class="markup--anchor markup--p-anchor" data-href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" rel="noopener" target="_blank"><em>grants programs</em></a> _to encourage the involvement of the community in all aspects of the project.
 It is still ongoing, head over to_ <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" class="markup--anchor markup--p-anchor" data-href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" rel="noopener" target="_blank"><em>GitHub and apply</em></a>_!_